amplitude/amplitude-docs/content/collections/api/en/taxonomy.md

 {{/partial:tabs}}

 {{partial:collapse name="Example: Update a user property"}}
-This example updates a user property called "user_type" to be named "subscription_type", adds a description of "The user's subscription type", and changes the property's data type to `string`.
+This example updates the `user_type` user property to be named `subscription_type`, adds a description of "The user's subscription type", and changes the property's data type to `string`.
 The user property is prefixed with `gp:` in the path because it's a custom user property.

 {{partial:tabs tabs="cURL, HTTP"}}
 {{partial:tab name="cURL"}}